-The DRT shall report to the local approving authority in writing of its action, within the review time periods set forth above.
+The DRT shall report to the local approving authority in writing of its action within the review time periods set forth above.
+In the event of a disapproval, such report shall state the specific reasons therefore.
 A copy of such action shall be forwarded to the applicant and/or his or her designated agent(s).